thesgc/chembiohub_ws/README.md

 You will now have the server running inside the vagrant box.

+In order to take advantage of live reload on the front end then we use grunt serve for development.

+On your local box open a second terminal window and change directory to the ng-chem repository
+    cd src/ng-chem

-On your local box open a second terminal window and change directory to the ng-chem repository Install the bower dependencies using the following for an ubuntu machine sudo apt-get install -y nodejs sudo apt-get install -y npm
+Install the bower dependencies using the following for an ubuntu machine sudo apt-get install -y nodejs sudo apt-get install -y npm